Skip to main content

 --cachingPlatform cache directory

---configPlatform config directory plus legacy TLS artefacts in ~/.bitloops/certs
+--configPlatform config directory plus TLS artefacts in ~/.bitloops/certs

 --git-hooksGit hooks installed by Bitloops